 Golden raisins, sometimes also rerferred to as Sultana raisins, are made from Thompson Seedless grapes but undergo a different drying process.
 Instead of being sun-dried, they are oven-dried and treated with sulfur dioxide to preserve their golden-yellow color.
 These raisins have a lighter, fruitier taste and a softer texture compared to traditional dark raisins.

-Sultanas are a lighter, juicier variety of raisins, made primarily from seedless white grapes, often of Turkish origin.
-They are treated with sulfur dioxide during drying, which enhances their bright yellow color and mild taste.
-For the organic type this is not allowed.
-Sultana raisins are commonly used in European and Middle Eastern cuisine due to their tender texture and higher moisture content.
+Sultanas are a type of raisin that comes from seedless white grapes, mainly from Turkey.
+They are treated with sulfur dioxide while drying, which helps them keep their bright yellow color and mild flavor.
+However, this treatment is not allowed for organic sultanas.
+Sultanas are popular in European and Middle Eastern dishes because they are soft and have more moisture.

-Flame raisins are a larger, red-colored variety made from Flame Seedless grapes.
-They are naturally sun-dried, developing a deep reddish-brown hue and a bold, fruity flavor.
-These raisins are popular in premium snack blends, granola, and high-end confectionery due to their unique taste and vibrant color.
+Flame raisins are a bigger, red type made from Flame Seedless grapes.
+They are dried in the sun, which gives them a deep reddish-brown color and a strong fruity taste.
+These raisins are popular in special snack mixes, granola, and high-quality candy because of their unique flavor and bright color.
+These raisins are larger and plumper compared to Thompson Seedless.

-Monukka raisins are a rare and premium variety, produced from large, seedless Monukka grapes.
-They are larger than Thompson Seedless raisins and have a chewier texture and deeper, more complex flavor.
-Monukka raisins are often used in luxury food products, artisanal baking, and high-end chocolate pairings.
+Monukka raisins are a special type of raisin made from large, seedless Monukka grapes.
+They are bigger than Thompson Seedless raisins and have a chewier texture.
+Their flavor is richer and more complex.
+Monukka raisins are often found in luxury food items, artisanal baked goods, and high-quality chocolate pairings.